Adam Duvall Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.
+- The Marlins have a 3.95 team ERA that ranks 11th among all MLB pitching staffs.

-- The Marlins have the 12th-ranked team ERA across all league pitching staffs (3.99).
+- Marlins pitchers combine to give up 79 home runs (one per game), the fifth-fewest in the league.

-- Marlins pitchers combine to surrender the sixth-fewest home runs in baseball (79 total, one per game).
+- In his last outing on Thursday against the Pittsburgh Pirates, the lefty threw seven innings, giving up one earned run while surrendering three hits.

-- In his last time out on Wednesday against the Toronto Blue Jays, the right-hander tossed seven innings, allowing five earned runs while surrendering 10 hits.
+- The 25-year-old has put up a 3.64 ERA and 10.6 strikeouts per nine innings in 15 games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.